S3 method for class 'array'

 #> [1] -5.684342e-13 1.818989e-12

-# Check speed for large dataset
+# Check speed for large dataset, might take a while to profile

 ravetools_threads(n_threads = -1)